Players report cultural insensitivity in NZ review

 More recently, former All Blacks assistant coach Wayne Smith has joined the Black Ferns as a technical coach.

-NZR said it accepted the review's "key themes and recommendations" and Robinson added: "No one should be in any doubt about our commitment to the progression of women's rugby in this country.
+NZR said it accepted the review's "key themes and recommendations" and chief executive Robinson added: "No one should be in any doubt about our commitment to the progression of women's rugby in this country.

 "This report highlights that we haven't got everything right."